-T 8: Records of transport
+T 8: Transport planning and records

-Producers must keep records of transport of animals off their farm, including:

 - a.
-Date of transport - b.
-Number of animals transported and their destination - c.
-Trucking company - d.
-Type of vehicle used (transportation by ship is prohibited)
+Producers must keep records of transport of all incoming and outgoing animals, including: - 1.
+Date of transport; - 2.
+Number of animals transported and their destination; - 3.
+Identification of animals; - 4.
+Regrouping and segregation planning, as needed; - 5.
+Trucking company; and - 6.
+Type of vehicle used (transportation by ship is prohibited). - b.
+Alternative arrangements must be made and recorded for animals unfit for transport (e.g., cull cows, non-ambulatory animals).
+In some cases, on-farm euthanasia may be necessary.